 Have you ever noticed how interesting and unique glass liquor and wine bottles are?
-We recently had a little gathering with our friends and they left behind a bottle of Hendrick’s Gin.
-Looking at the bottle got my mind racing over different wine bottle crafts we could try (or it could have been the Gin… 🙂 ).
+We recently had a little gathering with our friends and they left behind a glass bottle of Hendrick’s Gin.
+Looking at the decorative liquor bottle got my mind racing over simple bottle decoration ideas we could try (or it could have been the Gin… 🙂 ).

-Materials Needed for this Easy Room Decor Idea:
+Materials Needed for this Simple Bottle Decoration Idea:

 “Disclosure: We received some of the products used in this post free of charge (no additional compensation was provided).
-Also, this post contains affiliate links which means if you buy any products through these links – at no additional cost to you – we make a small commission.
-Thank you for helping us to sustain Sustain My Craft Habit!”
+Also, this post contains affiliate links which means if you buy any products through these links – at no additional cost to you – we make a small commission. ”

 - Assorted glass liquor and wine bottles (such as Hendrick’s Gin; Crown Royale Canadian Whiskey)